livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Schema Manager for type existence, mapping, validation, value constraints, and domain membership.
 * ACL Manager for allow or deny decisions, masking requirements, and distance based rules.
+* State Manager, after Network Manager verification, for remote envelope delivery, sync domain context, and replay protection metadata.
+The Graph Manager is cryptography agnostic and rejects remote input that bypasses this path.
 * Storage Manager for transactional persistence and sequence allocation.
 * Event Manager for event delivery.